Hiroaki-K4/tkdnn_ros/README.md

 # tkdnn_ros
-This is a ROS package developed for object detection in camera images.
-You can use the acceleration library tkDNN on ROS.The documentation and code are not well maintained now, but we will continue to do so in the future.
+This is a repository that makes [tkDNN](https://github.com/ceccocats/tkDNN) run on ROS.

 ## Use your own detection objects
 In order to use your own detection objects you need to provide your weights file(trt file like yolov4.trt) inside the directories